bryanwills/spartamortgage/complete-project-documentation.md

     {
       id: 1,
       type: 'bot',
+      content:
-      content: "Hello!
+        "Hello!
 I'm your mortgage assistant.
 I can help you with questions about mortgages, home loans, interest rates, and the buying process.
 How can I assist you today?",
-      timestamp: new Date()
+      timestamp: new Date(),
-    }
+    },
   ]);
   const [inputValue, setInputValue] = useState('');
   const [isLoading, setIsLoading] = useState(false);
   const messagesEndRef = useRef(null);

   const scrollToBottom = () => {
-    messagesEndRef.current?.scrollIntoView({ behavior: "smooth" });
+    messagesEndRef.current?.scrollIntoView({ behavior: 'smooth' });
   };

   useEffect(() => {